 You probably have asked yourself what could I use instead of quark?
 Many of the German recipes, especially cakes, pastries and desserts are using quark as a main ingredient.
+And it’s this ingredient that adds that special taste to the dish.

 Of course you always can make your own quark – We found several methods that are easy and workable: